frc-4931/fedora-installs/utilities/DEVELOPER.md

 Enter a short 5+ character password/phrase that unlocks your primary key.
 You will need to remember this passphrase!
 The program will prompt you to reenter the passphrase, will then generate the public and private keys, and will then prompot you for your GitHub password so it can upload the public key to your GitHub account.

-Then run the following command:

-    $ add-github-repo.sh 2016-Robot

-to clone the https://github.com/frc-4931/2016-Robot repository.
+This program should also clone your fork of the https://github.com/frc-4931/2016-Robot repository.

+*Close this terminal.*

 ### Start Eclipse

 Start Eclipse and choose `dev/2016-Robot` for the workspace location.
 Go to "File -> Import..." and in the dialog type "existing" into the field, select the "Existing Projects into Workspace", and press the "Next" button.
 In the next page of the wizard, press the "Browse" button, select the "2016-Robot" directory, and press "Ok".
 In the dialog, uncheck the "LiveMap" and "NetworkServer", then press "Finish".

 There should be several problems with the code because the WPILib and Strongback libraries are not yet configured.

+### Use the Java perspective

+In Eclipse, go to "Window -> Perspective -> Open Perspective -> Java".

 ### Configure WPILib